The American University in Cairo

-In addition to the Global E3 application materials, applicants need to fill out the AUC form.
+Students nominated by IIE to AUC need to fill out the AUC form.

 AUC has rolling admissions for international non-degree students.
 Exchange students should expect to be notified of admissions approximately five weeks after IIE submits their application to AUC.

 Accommodations are available to exchange students on the New Cairo campus.
 Students who choose to live in a dormitory will be directly billed by AUC.

 Approximately $3,000 for the semester ($600 a month).
 Students living on the new campus can cook in the dormitory.
 Meals can be purchased from food outlets on the New Cairo campus.